rlee287/voicechat-modem-dsp/docs/specs/config.rst

 - Amplitude Shift Keying (``ask``)
 - Frequency Shift Keying (``fsk``)
 - Phase Shift Keying (``psk``)

-Modes that will be supported in the future are

 - Quadrature Amplitude Modulation (``qam``)

 Amplitude Shift Keying